sanskrit-lexicon/PWK/pw_ls/readme.md

    details.

 * **pwbib**  contains a Digitization of the lists of works sections from each of 6 volumes of PW.
-Digitization pwbib.txt provided by Thomas Malten, from work done in 2003.
+Digitization pwbib_orig.txt provided by Thomas Malten, from work done in 2003.
 See readme.md therein for details of reformatting.